Puer Aeternus Archetype: Understanding the Eternal Child

 The confused boy has no choice but to comply.
 For one, he is still projecting a goddess archetype onto the Mother.
 Second, he ultimately depends on his mother for his basic human needs.
 (This creates neurosis that needs to be psychically healed in adulthood.)

 The mother will then cling to her son as her source of life, love, and joy.
-This gives way to the Mama’s Boy archetype—the child psychology version of the Don Juan archetype.
+This leads to the Mama’s Boy archetype, which is the child psychology version of the Don Juan archetype.

-Under these conditions, the mother often praises the son, telling him he’s “special,” which further enforces the grandiosity (ego inflation) of Peter Pan.
+Under these conditions, the mother often praises the son, telling him he’s “special,” further reinforcing Peter Pan’s grandiosity (ego inflation).
 The son becomes emotionally bound and psychically wedded to his Mother.

-The man will wear the home-spun garment of his mother—often with a confused feeling of pride—and become entrenched in a Mother complex in adulthood.
+In adulthood, the man will wear his mother’s home-spun garment—often with a confused feeling of pride—and become entrenched in a Mother complex.

 In light of the above, mythologist Joseph Campbell highlighted the instinctive genius in so-called “primitive” initiation rituals of past cultures.

-The young boy was stripped from his mother and brought on a series of initial rituals with the men of his tribe.
-There was often a 5-day fast involved as well as physical pain and ceremonial fighting with masked men (who represented their gods).
+The young boy was stripped of his mother and brought through a series of initial rituals with the men of his tribe.
+There was often a 5-day fast involved, as well as physical pain and ceremonial fighting with masked men (who represented their gods).

-When this initiation ritual was complete, the boy was no more.
+When this initiation ritual was complete, the boy was no longer a boy.
 He was now a man, a warrior of his tribe.

-Campbell explains that these initiation rituals were intuitively designed to help the members of these societies throw off their infantile egos (Puer Aeternus) and become strong adult men.
+Campbell explains that these initiation rituals were intuitively designed to help members of these societies shed their infantile egos (Puer Aeternus) and become strong adult men.

 Puer Aeternus is a highly destructive force in our current civilization.
-The prevalence of Puer Aeternus can be observed worldwide, but especially in the West.
+The prevalence of Puer Aeternus is observed worldwide, particularly in the West.

 The rise in Peter Pan syndrome means that a large and growing percentage of the population is psychologically stunted.